LathDesroses/LathDesroses/README.md

 - 👋 Hi, I’m @LathDesroses
-- 🔍 Passionate about Data Science, Economy, Insurance and Financial Analytics
+- 🔍 Passionate about Data Science
-- 💡 Interested in Python, SQL, NoSQL, and Data Science applied to Business and Economy
+- 💡 Interested in Python, SQL, NoSQL, and Data Science
 - 🤝 Open to collaboration on Data Science, AI, and Predictive Analytics projects
 - 📫 Feel free to reach out: essohlath95@gmail.com